 —Jacob Dinezon, Memories and Scenes: Shtetl, Childhood, Writers

 Jacob Dinezon is born in Nay Zhager (New Zhager), Lithuania near Kovno.
 (Some say 1852, others say 1856.
-The Yiddish newspaper, Haynt (Today) of August 1919 says Dinezon was 68 years old when he died.)
+The Yiddish newspaper, Haynt (Today) of August 1919 says Dinezon was 68 years old when he died, which makes the year 1851.)

 Young Jacob grows up in a comfortable Jewish household with a doting mother and a father who is often away on business.
 He has two older sisters and a younger brother who dies in early childhood.